razerofficial/UE4_XDK_SampleApp/README.md

 **TrimEndFrames**

 Trim the end of the animation.
-The length of the animation will be the lastFrameId
-+ 1. Reference the animation by id.
+The length of the animation will be the lastFrameId plus one.
+Reference the animation by id.
 ```c++
 void UChromaSDKPluginBPLibrary::TrimEndFrames(int32 animationId, int32 lastFrameId);
 ```